 You’ll get the facts about popular weight loss medications, the dangers of weight-loss supplements, and the latest on advances in bariatric surgery.
 The report will give you insider tricks for spurring weight loss.
 You’ll read six ways to burn 150 calories in just 15 minutes, four ways to avoid overindulging when eating out, and the one way to trigger your stomach’s “I’m full” signal even though you’ve eaten less.

 If you want to lose weight, you can make it happen!
-Order your copy of Healthy Solutions to Lose Weight and Keep it Off now!
+Order your copy of Lose Weight and Keep it Off now!

 - Overweight and obesity: What's behind the growing trend?